DanielPigford/razor/README.md

 # razor README

-> A local installation of M2G Desktop is requried to complete the procedure below.
+> A local installation of M2G Desktop is required to complete the procedure below.

 ## Steps to setup a project using razor in a single web project.